-We are going to discuss what are the differences when we consider drysuit vs wetsuit – and are they essential when we think about what to wear kayaking?
+We are going to discuss what the differences are when we considering drysuit vs wetsuit – and are they essential when we think about what to wear kayaking?

 What is a wetsuit?

-This causes the water to heat up and serve as a warm blanket for your body – causing you to stay warm all throughout your water activity, which makes it perfect if you submerge into the water when kayaking – for whatever reason.
+This causes the water to heat up and serve as a warm blanket for your body – causing you to stay warm all throughout your water activity, which makes it perfect if you submerge into the water whilst out kayaking – for whatever reasons that may be.

-If you have a loose-fitting one for example; the water will get trapped and untrapped constantly, meaning that you will use up precious energy in trying to get the new water to become warm – constantly repeating the process simply because your suit isn’t tight enough.
+If you have a loose-fitting one for example; the water will get trapped and untrapped constantly, meaning that you will use up precious in trying to get the new water to become warm – constantly repeating the process simply because your suit isn’t tight enough.

-The thickness matters as a thicker suit provide more protection and insulation – perfect for cold waters.
+The thickness matters too as a thicker suit provides more protection and insulation – perfect for cold waters.

 Especially if you’re located in the UK, there is almost never a time where you’re going to feel too uncomfortably warm in your wetsuit to the point where you can’t carry on.

 What is a drysuit?